About Me - Rachel Akers - Akers of Art

 Hi and welcome.
 My name is Rachel and I am the owner and artist here at Akers of Art.

-I specialise in wire sculptures either in a frame to hang on your wall or free form.
+I specialise in wire sculptures either in a frame to hang on your wall or free form but I also love to paint murals and make bespoke wire wrapped jewellery.
+I also run workshops for both children and adults both face to face and online.

 I draw my inspiration from my home town of Birmingham but also my travels all over the world.
 Having lived in New Zealand for 8 years, spending 6 months of my university time on an exchange in Connecticut USA and many travels in Europe and worldwide.